 - This plant has so many thin leaves that make it possible for it to store the water in them, that is why it can even survive the frequent watering.

 You need soil and some sand, some fertilizer if you like, then create a mixture of crushed perlite, pumice, vermiculite, add this mixture to the soil.
-Avoid the use of clay soil or soil that can keep the water trapped in it for long, this is harmful to the plant and it requires a quick drain.
+Avoid the use of clay soil or soil that can keep the water trapped in it for long, this is harmful to the plant and requires a quick drain.

 Elephant Bush grows very fast and it can soon grow bigger than the size of the pot, in that case repotting is recommended.
 Mostly it can stay in the same pot for over a year.
-The best time to repot this is the spring season.
+The best time to replant this is the spring season.
 First, you need to prepare a bigger pot for repotting and then take the plant from its pot and shift it into the other with care, you need to provide it water after potting so that its roots adjust easily in the new soil.

 Elephant Bush can easily be propagated by cutting, when your plant is mature, you can take cuttings, the best season for cutting is spring.
 Once cutting is done, you need to plant them in the soil that has been prepared according to its needs.
-This plant will show a better growth if you can keep it outside for a few days.
+This will show better growth if you can keep it outside for a few days.

-Growing with seeds:
+Growing with seeds